Barbara Galpin

 Barbara Galpin (née, Johnson; February 6, 1855 – August 14, 1922) was an American journalist.
-For twenty-five years Mrs. Galpin was identified with the Somerville Journal, serving as compositor, proof reader, cashier, editor woman's page and assistant manager.
-Galpin traveled extensively in the United States and Europe, writing books and articles of travel, and lectured much upon this subject.
-She was the author of several books and contributed to magazines, both prose and poems.
-She took a vital interest in hospital, charitable, and educational work, and when the Massachusetts Legislature provided for a “planning board” in every city of more than 10,000 people, the mayor of the city named her, with six men, on the Somerville board—the first woman in the state to occupy such a position.
-Galpin was a member of the New England Press Association, Authors' Guild of New York, League of American Pen Women (Washington, D.C.); Boston Authors' Club.
-Professional Woman's Club, and various local organizations.
-Galpin died in 1922.
+For twenty-five years, Galpin was identified with the Somerville Journal, serving as compositor, proof reader, cashier, editor woman's page and assistant manager.
+Galpin traveled extensively in the United States and Europe, writing books and articles of travel, and lectured upon this subject.
+She was the writer of several books and contributed prose and poetry to magazines.
+She took an interest in hospital, charitable, and educational work, and when the Massachusetts Legislature provided for a "planning board" in every city of more than 10,000 people, the mayor of the city named her, with six men, on the Somerville board—the first woman in the state to occupy such a position.

-Early years and education
+Early life and education

 Nellie Barbara Johnson was born in Weathersfield, Vermont, February 6, 1855, or 1856.
 She was the daughter of Henry Clay Johnson.
 Her mother's maiden name was Helen Frances Jones.
 From four years of age she lived in Claremont, New Hampshire, where she was educated at the public schools and Stevens High School, and under private teachers.